ricwtk/sync-saved-windows/README.md

 This extension provides a toolbar button with a popup of a list of saved and opened windows.
 List can be synchronised through Google account.

 The reason for this extension is due to the reason that TabCloud does not support Firefox Quantum.

+## Changelog

+- 2017 - 12 - 16

+Using background.js to sustain the log in session to reduce the loading time when the popup is displayed.